 Secret #6 – Lighten up

 If you watch the most popular Ted presentations you will find that most of them weave a degree of humor into the presentation.
-Humor lowers the defence of your audience and makes them much more receptive to your message.
+Humor lowers the defense of your audience and makes them much more receptive to your message.

 In 2006, Ken Robinson delivered his first Ted presentation that has been viewed over 62 million times.
 The topic (the importance of educating a child’s whole being) was quite serious but the presentation was framed as a humorous conversation with the audience.
 Robinson poked fun at himself and his profession but he also used humorous stories to make his point.